 In September of 2011 we were able to purchase a building, and opened a child care center there three months later.
 After a year of renovations to the other floors, our food and clothing banks made their debuts in December of 2012.
 And after much training, praying, and recruiting, we opened our doors to the children and youth of the community in January 2013, where we help them with homework, serve them a meal, and get to show them God’s amazing love each week.

-To date, more than 880 kids in kindergarten through high school have entered our doors and new ministries continue to bloom.
-We have had art, cooking, dance, acting, and mechanics classes, as well as trips to Pittsburgh and a KaBOOM! grant that allowed us to build a new playground in the town, through our funding partner Duquesne Light.
+To date, more than 1000 kids in kindergarten through high school have entered our doors and new ministries continue to bloom.
+We have had art, cooking, dance, acting, and mechanics classes, a STEAM program, as well as trips to Pittsburgh and a KaBOOM! grant that allowed us to build a new playground in the town, through our funding partner Duquesne Light.
 We have also been able to start a music ministry, which is thriving in a school district that no longer offers that as an option for the students.
 We continue to provide safe spaces through a week-long Basketball Camp and Super Week Camp, as well as our lunch program and mini-camps each week.
 It has also been exciting to launch a community based one-to-one mentoring program with our partners at Family Guidance, as well as offering a site-based peer mentoring program in which high school students mentor our 4-7 year olds each week.
 We practice a group mentoring model throughout the week for kids 4-18 years old at The Center.
 We believe so strongly in the power of mentoring and have seen it altering the trajectory of so many young lives.

 We have also had the privilege of being the first expansion site of Communicycle, whose mission is to reach kids with the Gospel through fixing/restoring bikes.
 And this year we have felt a call to reach out and equip, encourage & empower the women of this matriarchal community through fitness classes, events, and Bible study and mentoring.
 We can’t wait to witness how their homes & communities will be transformed as God rebuilds their lives.